Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Results

-Fig.~\ref{fig:eff_vs_storage_time} shows the recorded efficiencies as a function of storage time.
-In order to demonstrate the enhancement, we record both the cavity efficiencies and the single pass efficiency with the same AFC, using coherent pulses with $\mu_{in}$=0.22.
+We then measured how the efficiency depends on the storage time.
+For each storage time, we optimized the AFC finesse and height to achieve approximate impedance-matching.
+Fig.~\ref{fig:eff_vs_storage_time} shows the recorded efficiency as a function of storage time.
+In order to demonstrate the enhancement, we record both the cavity efficiency and the single pass efficiency with the same AFC, using coherent pulses with $\mu_{in}$=0.22.
 Note that the single pass efficiency could still be improved if the OD and finesse of the AFC were optimized for single pass storage.

-The cavity allows us to observe AFC echoes for storage times up to $\tau_{AFC}= \qty{70}{\micro\second} $, where the efficiency was still $\eta$ = 2$\,\%$.
+The cavity allows us to observe AFC echoes for storage times up to $\tau_{AFC}= \qty{70}{\micro\second} $, where the efficiency was still $\eta$ = \qty{2}{\percent}.
 By fitting our data with the function $\eta= \eta_{0}\exp\Big(-\frac{4\tau_{AFC}}{T^\text{eff}_2}\Big)$ \cite{jobez2016highly}, where $\eta_{0}$ is the extrapolated efficiency at zero storage time and $\tau$ is the storage time, we can extract T$^\text{eff}_2$=\qty[uncertainty-mode=separate]{89\pm4}{\micro\s}, compatible with previous values reported in free space \cite{lago-rivera2021telecomheralded}.